 When you purchase stocks or other investments using margin, you pay a portion of the purchase price and your brokerage lends you the difference.
 The amount your brokerage can lend you depends on the margin requirement.
 The Canadian Investment Regulatory Organization (CIRO) sets minimum margin requirements for each security that can be bought on margin.
 Your brokerage can set different margin requirements, as long as they're higher than the CIRO minimums.

-Trading on margin gives you more buying power.
-This allows you to take advantage of market opportunities that you might have otherwise missed out on.
+Trading on margin gives you more buying power, allowing you to take advantage of market opportunities you might have otherwise missed.
 With a margin account, you can also withdraw funds against your assets as long as there is available margin to do so.
-This is similar to a secured line of credit, using your securities as collateral.
-This is often cheaper and provides quicker access to cash than other types of loans.
-Withdrawn money is not taxed and interest charged is tax-deductible.
+This works similarly to a secured line of credit, using your securities as collateral — often at lower rates than other types of loans.
+Withdrawn money is not taxed, and the interest charged may be tax-deductible.

 In addition to more traditional investment products, margin accounts also allow you to use more sophisticated strategies like trading complex options or short-selling.